 Joseph Kurz graduated from the University of Washington in the spring of 2008 with Bachelor’s Degrees in History and Latin and a minor in Greek.
 His research interests include Roman Republican history, Punic history, the historiography of Livy, and ancient imperialism in general.
 He is currently working on a dissertation about the formation and dissolution of the Barcid Empire in Spain with an emphasis on the impact and agency of indigenous Iberian peoples during the Barcid conquests and subsequent war with Rome.
 Joseph is an avid educator and currently teaches intensive Latin summer courses for Johns Hopkins Center for Talented Youth Programs.
 When he isn’t solving history’s mysteries, Joseph enjoys amateur boxing, yoga, cooking, and the occasional video game.

-Bryan’s research is primarily focused on the social and cultural history of the Roman Empire, with particular interests in religion, the intersection of Roman imperialism and popular culture, as well as epigraphy and papyrology.
-After completing degrees at the University of Utah (BA, Classics and History with Honors; Outstanding Senior Award for the College of Humanities) and the University of Washington (MA, History with Honors) as a Graduate School Top Research Fellow, he came to Brown University in 2008.
-In addition, he has attended the American Society of Papyrologists Summer Institute at the University of Chicago (2012), the British School at Athens Post-Graduate Course in Greek Epigraphy (2011), and the ASCSA Summer Program (2007).
-In Fall 2013 he was a Jacobi Fellow at the Kommission für Alte Geschichte und Epigraphik, Deutschen Archäologischen Institut in Munich.
-He has presented papers at the annual meetings of the APA, CAMWS, The American Research Center in Egypt, Theoretical Archaeology Group, The Role of Animals in Ancient Myth and Religion (Grumento Nova, Italy), and in May 2014 will present at the annual meeting of the Association of Ancient Historians in Montreal.
-He has recently published in The Classical Review, and has forthcoming publications in The Landmark Julius Caesar, Brill Companion to Classical Receptions: International Modernism and the Avant-Garde, and The Role of Animals in Ancient Myth and Religion. http://brown.academia.edu/BryanBrinkman
+Bryan's research is primarily focused on the social and cultural history of the ancient world - especially the Roman Empire - with particular interests in religion, the intersection of Roman imperialism and popular culture, and ancient documents (epigraphical and papyrological).
+After completing degrees at the University of Utah (BA, Classics and History with Honors; Outstanding Senior Award for the College of Humanities) and the University of Washington (MA, History with Honors; Graduate School Top Research Fellow) Bryan came to Brown University in 2008.
+In addition, he has attended the American School of Classical Studies at Athens Summer Program (2007), the British School at Athens Post-Graduate Course in Greek Epigraphy (2011), and the American Society of Papyrologists Summer Institute at the University of Chicago (2012).
+In Fall 2013 he was a Jacobi Fellow at the Commission for Ancient History and Epigraphy at the German Archaeological Institute at Munich.
+In the 2014-2015 academic year he is an Alfried Krupp von Bohlen und Halbach-Stiftung Fellow in the Institute of Historical Studies at the University of Cologne.
+He has presented papers at the annual meetings of the APA, CAMWS, The American Research Center in Egypt, The Association of Ancient Historians, Theoretical Archaeology Group, The Role of Animals in Ancient Myth and Religion (Grumento Nova, Italy), and Orality and Literacy in the Ancient World XI: Voice and Voices (upcoming).
+Publications have appeared, or are forthcoming, in The Classical Review, The Landmark Julius Caesar, and Brill Companion to Classical Receptions: International Modernism and the Avant-Garde. https://brown.academia.edu/BryanBrinkman